 What should I do with my evaluation report?

 In preparation for your immigration case to be reviewed by USCIS, a copy of the evaluation report should be submitted in all cases when answering questions or providing information about your academic background.
 In fact, it is recommended to attach a copy of the report to your resume or cv and to any instance when submitting your original diplomas, transcripts and other educational credentials.
 In certain cases, an original copy of the evaluation report is advisable, such as when appearing at your immigration interview.
 This is one occasion where lack of preparation can mean significant delays in the immigration process, so maximize the opportunity and have all original documents ready for the interview.
 When first submitting an application, an immigration lawyer can advise you on the nature of the documents required for your particular application.
 In most cases, the application is submitted electronically or by post.
 When choosing an evaluation service, it helps to work with a company that can provide copies of the report at any time.
-Scholaro takes the process one step further by providing the ability to validate each evaluation report, which eliminates the questions of report authenticity.
+Scholaro takes the process one step further by providing the ability to look up each evaluation report on scholaro.com/report-check, which eliminates the questions of report authenticity.

 Common Questions about Scholaro evaluation reports for immigration:

 Yes, Scholaro is an Endorsed Member of AICE and prepares reports based on the recommendation of the National Council for the Evaluation of Foreign Educational Credentials and reports prepared by Scholaro are accepted by USCIS.